Skip to content

 • List tools for interacting with Python

-• Sign onto Biowulf, start a Jupyter Lab session, and become familiar with the Jupyter Notebook interface.
+• Sign onto Biowulf, start a Jupyter Lab session, and become familiar with the Jupyter Lab interface.

 • Describe Python command syntax